Skip to main content

 Location: Tyler, TX

 Texas College is located 100 miles east of Dallas in the city of Tyler.
-Founded in 1894 by a group of Christian Methodist Episcopal Church (CME Church) ministers, the school still remains affiliated with the CME Church today.
-Texas College is a residential college with a 25:1 student-to-faculty ratio that offers 12 bachelor’s degrees:
+Founded in 1894 by a group of ministers from the Christian Methodist Episcopal Church (CME Church), the school remains affiliated with the CME Church today.
+Texas College is a residential college that offers 12 bachelor’s degrees within four divisions:

 8. Paul Quinn College